Rust version policy

 Thus, with the pre-merge CIs in place, those projects hope to avoid unintentional changes to Rust and bindgen that break the kernel.
 This means that, in general, apart from intentional changes on their side (that we will need to workaround conditionally on our side), the upcoming Rust and bindgen versions should generally work.
 This applies to beta and nightly versions of Rust as well.

-In addition, one of the three flagship goals for 2024H2 of the Rust project is getting the kernel into stable Rust (at least solving the main blockers).
+In addition, one of the three flagship goals for 2024H2 of the Rust project was getting the kernel into stable Rust (at least solving the main blockers).
+A continuation of that work is being proposed as a new flagship goal for 2025H1.

 1